OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 Running an app in the emulator gives you powerful ways to monitor and manipulate its environment.
 For some reverse engineering tasks, especially those that require low-level instruction tracing, emulation is the best (or only) choice.

--- TODO : Develop on Emulation-based Dynamic Analysis --
+-- TODO [Develop on Emulation-based Dynamic Analysis] --

 #### Program Analysis Using Symbolic / Concolic Execution

--- TODO: Introduce RE frameworks --
+-- TODO [Introduce RE frameworks] --

 In the late 2000s, symbolic-execution based testing has gained popularity as a means of identifying security vulnerabilities.
 Symbolic "execution" actually refers to the process of representing possible paths through a program as formulas in first-order logic, whereby variables are represented by symbolic values, which are actually entire ranges of values.
 Satisfiability Modulo Theories (SMT) solvers are used to check satisfiability of those formulas and provide a solution, including concrete values for the variables needed to reach a certain point of execution on the path corresponding to the solved formula.